temef/Smart-CookBook/README.md

 To run Smart-CookBook, follow these steps:

-1. Open the terminal or command prompt.
+1. Open the project's root directory.

-2. Navigate to the project's root directory.
+2. Navigate to the project's directory `src/main/scala`.

 3. Run the following file `SmartCookBook GUI.scala`: